Amateur Radio Emergency Service®

 Defined by the ARRL

-equipment, with their local ARES leadership, for communications duty in the public service when disaster strikes.
+qualifications and equipment with their local ARES leadership and are prepared for communications duty in the public service when disaster strikes.

 Every licensed amateur, regardless of membership in ARRL or any other local or national organization, is eligible to apply for membership

-in ARES.
-Training may be required or desired to participate fully in ARES.
-Please inquire at the local level for specific information.
+.
+Training may be required or desired to participate fully in ARES®

-Because ARES is an Amateur Radio program, only licensed radio amateurs are eligible for membership.
-The possession of emergency-powered
+is an Amateur Radio program, only licensed radio amateurs are eligible for membership.
+The

 .
 More information can be found on the ARRL website at